AT&T to add new directors, sell up to $10 billion in assets next year

 Excluding items, AT&T earned 94 cents per share, above analysts’ estimates of 93 cents.

+AT&T added 101,000 net new phone subscribers who pay a monthly bill during the third quarter.
+Wall Street estimated the carrier would gain 61,000 net new customer additions, according to a note from Cowen analysts.

+Shares of AT&T were up slightly at $37.50 in trading before the bell.

-Reporting by Ayanti Bera and Neha Malara in Bengaluru; Editing by Saumyadeb Chakrabarty
+Reporting by Sheila Dang in New York, Ayanti Bera and Neha Malara in Bengaluru, additional reporting by Ken Li; Editing by Saumyadeb Chakrabarty, Kirsten Donovan and Nick Zieminski